jakebutler/content-style-guide/README.md

 ### F

 * fractions: Always spell out.
-One-third, not ⅓.
+One third, not ⅓.
 (Exception: in recipes)

 * full time/part time: have a hyphen when used as adjectives but not when used as adverbs *(Examples: He is a full-time employee.
 I work part time.)*